 Symptoms can worsen when swinging a golf club or tennis racket, a strong squeeze of a ball, turning a doorknob, lifting weights, or even shaking hands.
 Seek medical advice if you think you are suffering from this injury.

 Recovery from golf elbow can vary from a few days to weeks, depending on the amount of rest and restraint from risky movements a player endures.
 A few exercises sufferers can participate in (on advice from a medical professional) are:

 - Wrist rotation

 You can avoid golf elbow by maintaining strong wrists and forearms with a strength-training program.
 Squeezing a tennis ball while watching TV, increasing the grip size of your golf clubs or tennis racket, and switching to more flexible golf club shafts are all methods of avoiding golf elbow.
 This injury affects more people than you might think and is quite a common sports injury.
 Luckily, it is nothing that can’t be treated with a few simple exercises and rest.
 Should you find yourself suffering, seek the advice of a medical professional, follow their instructions, and you’ll be back on the course before you know it, ready for another round.

 Want to help others avoid golf elbow, and show them how to stay fit and healthy while playing the game of golf?

-Check out Keiser University’s College of Golf & Sport Management Associate of Science in Sport Medicine & Fitness Technology program!
-We offer open start dates, so what are you waiting for?
+Check out Keiser University’s College of Golf & Sport Management Associate of Science in Health and Human Performance program!
+We offer flexible start dates, so what are you waiting for?
 Contact us today to get started on your career in the golf industry.